MailTape/MailTape-v1/_posts/2014-12-07-Fragments.md

 # Ethearal vibes

 Fragments' music is all about freedom.
-Impossible to put them inside a tiny little box that defines a musical genre.
+It's impossible to put them inside a tiny little box that defines a musical genre.
 Without any words, they express their own poetry.
 You just have to close your eyes and imagine a magical land made of their music.

 Their morning selection is a perfect mirror to how eclectic their inspirations are.
 From the soaring chorus to the kind piano melody.
 You just have to let your mind wander.